CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The financial records of the club :strike:`can be requested for inspection by a motion at an EGM or AGM` **shall be open for inspection by Arc at all times**.

 ::

    Constitution amendment note:

-   Amending this line to better align with the Arc Clubs Model Constitution.
+   Amending clause 5 to better align with the Arc Clubs Model Constitution.

 Dissolution